In distributive phosphorylation catalytic constants enable non-trivial dynamics: Biochemical reaction networks with mass action kinetics

-This set has been introduced in \cite{fein-02}, cf.\ \cite[Remark~4]{fein-02}. \item A more detailed discussion of the relation between positive solutions of (\ref{eq:def_ss}), the cone $\cone$ and the generator matrix~$E$ can be found in \cite{alg-048}, cf.\ in particular \cite[Proposition~6]{alg-048}. \end{enumerate} \end{remark} As we will see later, network~(\ref{net:cyc_simple}) is special in the sense that its cone $\ker(S)\cap\Rnn^8$ is generated by a single extreme vector.
-For such networks we introduce the following definition: \begin{definition}[Networks with a single extrem ray] Consider a reaction network with stoichiometric matrix~$S$.
+In the analysis of network~(\ref{eq:MA_cyc}) we will later analyze subnetworks that fit the following definition:

+\begin{definition}[Networks with a single extreme ray] Consider a reaction network with stoichiometric matrix~$S$.
 If the cone $\cone$ is generated by a single positive vector then we call it a {\em network with a single extreme ray}. \end{definition}

 As discussed in Remark~\ref{rem:rel_int_cone}, if $x>0$ and $k>0$, then $v(k,x)=\diag(k)\phi(x)>0$.
 Consequently, if ($k$,$x$) satisfy the steady state equation~(\ref{eq:def_ss}), then $v(k,x)\in\cone$ and there exists a vector $\lambda\in\LAM$, such that~(\ref{eq:convex-cone}) is satisfied.
 Thus one may parameterize all reaction rates at steady states via the equation